exasol/test-db-builder-java/doc/design.md

 `dsn~creating-exasol-java-object-with-jvm-options~1`

 Users can create virtual schema adapters and UDFs with JVM options.
-They can set these options globally and TDB will add them to all JAVA adapters and scripts.
+They can set these options globally and TDDB will add them to all JAVA adapters and scripts.

 Rationale: By that users can for example add a debugger or profiler to all JAVA scripts.